Paving the Path to Expansion: Growth Through Merger or Acquisition

 Regular Inorganic Growth Applicable to Most Businesses

-- Letter of intent – A letter of intent should have a deposit with a clear timeline to complete the transaction, especially when we are talking about smaller companies.
-The break-up fee is common in the case of non-performance or when great regulatory hurdles exist.
+- Send a Letter of Intent: This letter should contain a deposit along with a clear timeline for transaction completion.
+It’s common to include a break-up fee in case of non-performance or significant regulatory hurdles.

 - Perform Due Diligence: This step takes time and resources and can distract your management team from their daily responsibilities.
 Consider outsourcing this function to free up your team.

 - Closing the Deal: This step can be tricky as terms often change, leading to fluctuating prices.
 Anticipate last-minute changes and potential remorse from either party based on new insights.

 Remember, embarking on an M&A strategy is not a one-time venture.
 It should be a continuous process, a part of your business lifestyle.
 Be open to change, be adaptable and always keep an eye on the evolving landscape.

 Are you prepared to take your business to the next level through an M&A strategy?
 Contact an Adams Brown advisor if you need support, including developing strategies, valuation services and managing due diligence.